-In case of a weak financial capacity, section 8.1 above applies.
+In case of a weak financial capacity of a beneficiary, section 8.1 above applies.

 11.7.2 Pre-financing guarantee

 A pre-financing guarantee for up to the same amount as the pre-financing may be requested in order to limit the financial risks linked to the pre-financing payment.